Rodon stays sharp at home, leads Giants past Pirates 5-3 - WHIZ News

 The Giants got clutch work from lefty reliever Alex Young in the eighth as they clung to a 4-3 lead.
 With the bases loaded and one out, Young struck out Allen and retired Marcano on a grounder to second.

+“We didn’t get a run across with the bases loaded, and, you know, that ended up costing us,” Pirates manager Derek Shelton said.
+“I mean, we have got to capitalize.
+We’ve got to get at least one there.”

-Luis Gonzalez added a two-out RBI double in the eighth to provide some cushion, and Camilo Doval nailed down his 16th save.
+Luis Gonzalez added a two-out RBI double in the eighth to provide San Francisco some cushion, and Camilo Doval nailed down his 16th save.

 ROSTER MOVES